 Montenegro’s Membership in International Organizations

 Montenegro and the United States belong to a number of the same international organizations, including the United Nations, NATO, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and the World Trade Organization.
-Montenegro also is a participant in the North Atlantic Treaty Organization’s (NATO) Partnership for Peace program and the Adriatic Charter.
+Montenegro is also a participant in NATO’s Partnership for Peace program and the Adriatic Charter.

 Principal embassy officials are listed in the Department’s Key Officers List.